Spacer

 Editorial work is an essential part of the scholarly enterprise which is nevertheless too often overlooked.
 Those working in the dissemination of new knowledge—from publishers to journal reviewers to librarians—serve the university community in essential ways.
 The connections they create energize new academic endeavors and assure that what the university produces reaches the rest of society.
 The Obermann Center's Editor-in-Residence program—funded by the P3 Writing for the Public Good initiative—seeks to underscore the vital importance of these professionals within the academic ecosystem.

-In its second year, the program offered a unique opportunity to connect UI faculty and students with Sara Jo Cohen, a _______ at ____.
-From November 3 to 5, she ________, _______, and delivered a public lecture, "TITLE."
+In its second year, the program offered a unique opportunity to connect UI faculty and students with Sara Jo Cohen, Editorial Director at the University of Michigan Press, where she acquires titles in music, theater and performance studies, and dance.
+From November 3 to 5, she

-Sara's book proposal workshop with faculty attracted more applications than we could accommodate!
+Sara's book proposal workshop for UI faculty attracted far more applications than we could accommodate.
 The session was designed to help authors write a compelling book proposal, with a focus on crafting a strong pitch, identifying target audiences, and outlining the project’s structure.
 The workshop’s goal was for participants to walk away with a strong and cohesive book proposal, increasing their chance of securing a book deal.
-The workshop was a very productive five-hour-long session.
-The participants found it so productive that they held another workshop amongst themselves in December!
+The six participants found it so productive that they held another workshop amongst themselves in December!

 • Ryan Adelsheim, Theatre Arts, CLAS